maehw/WebNQC/README.md

 We do this because "several browsers (including Chrome, Safari, and Internet Explorer) do not support `file://` XHR requests, and can’t load extra files needed by the HTML (like a .wasm file, or packaged file data as mentioned lower down)."

-For interaction open the HTML shell.
-This is done by opening http://localhost:8080/nqc.html in your favorite web browser that is capable of working with WASM.
+For user interaction open the HTML shell: browse to  http://localhost:8080/nqc.html in your favorite web browser that is capable of working with WASM.

-Currently, NQC source code from an HTML `textarea` input is used as NQC's input.
-NQC is used to generate a listing and the bytecode.

-What we want is to execute the `main()` function

-- only on demand (e.g. a _button click_)
-- repeatedly and not only once (e.g. on _every_ button click)

-and not after startup is complete.
+Enter your NQC source code in the very first textarea and hit the "Compile with NQC" button.

 ## TODOs and visions

+- Add feature to download the compiled `.rcx` file to a LEGO Mindstorms RCX programmable brick using an IR tower.
+(That's another PoC I am currently working on: adding support for download of bytecode to the RCX using the [Web Serial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API) for IR tower access.)
 - Remove unwanted features or at least their accessibility; especially bytecode download functions
 - Add CI pipeline (e.g. GitHub Actions) for automatic build & semi-automatic relase
-- Implement support for download of bytecode to the RCX using the [Web Serial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API) for IR tower access
-- Allow _real_ interaction: make NQC input file `textarea` writable and add button to re-compile the code
-- Add feature to switch between different source files and keep them (locally?) for longer than a browser session
 - Add feature to share projects with others
 - Make the UI nice for good UX
 - Add i18n support
 - Add [Blockly](https://developers.google.com/blockly) support for visual programming and generate NQC code from it (should be another project which uses WebNQC behind the scenes)
 - Add syntax highlighting to the editor (`textarea`)
 - Add parsing of error message, e.g. to highlight the first line (or all lines) where an error is indicated

+I'll also post updates here: https://chaos.social/@maehw